genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 }
 ```

-From within `security` there is a wide range of functions you can call in order to configure the username and password authentication.
+Within `security` there is a further range of functions you can call in order to configure the username and password authentication.
 These are detailed below.

 ## authentication
 The `authentication` function is used to define common features of all three types of authentication.
 Within it, many variables can be set, but their use depends on the value given to the `type` variable.

 * `type` indicates which of the three types of username and password authentication are to be used.
-It accepts the values of:
+It accepts the values:
     - `AuthType.INTERNAL`
     - `AuthType.LDAP`
     - `AuthType.HYBRID`